 Utah's 5 national parks closed as Capitol Reef shuts gates

-SALT LAKE CITY (AP) — All five of Utah's national parks are closed after Capitol Reef officials said Thursday they're shutting their gates to prevent further spread of the new coronavirus.
+SALT LAKE CITY (AP) — All five of Utah’s national parks are closed after Capitol Reef officials said Thursday they are shutting their gates to prevent further spread of the new coronavirus.

 The park known for its sandstone cliffs was the last national park still open in Utah after Zion, Bryce Canyon, Arches and Canyonlands had previously closed under pressure from local government and health officials.